DevOps for IT Girls - Deploying Like a Queen

 ✅ Your app updates without you lifting a finger

-📊 Step 6: Monitoring Performance (Prometheus & Grafana)
+Step 6: Monitoring Performance (Prometheus & Grafana)

-Meet Prometheus & Grafana, your app’s skincare tracker.
+Say hi to Prometheus & Grafana, your app’s skincare tracker.

-💖 Prometheus collects data (server health, errors, traffic, performance) 💖 Grafana turns it into beautiful dashboards & alerts
+💖 Prometheus collects data (server health, errors, traffic, performance)

-🔥 The Full DevOps Cycle—Beauty Edition
+The Full DevOps Cycle, Beauty Edition

-So, let’s put it all together:
+Okay, let’s pull it all together:

 1️⃣ Write the code 🖥️ (find your perfect skincare routine)